 Detailed analysis of autism in Australia will be available in a future article.

-A4 understand that the ABS will provide a more substantial analysis of the data describing autistic Australians in Oct 2024.
+A4 understand that the ABS will provide a more substantial analysis of the data that it obtained about Autistic Australians in Oct 2024.

 These results are significant.
 They show